jpedroschmitz/codestack-brasil/README.md

 ## To do list

-1. Reponsive;
+1. Create responsive;
-2. Add ESLint configurations;
+2. Add ESLint;
 3. Add Husky;
-4. Tests and tests
+4. Tests and tests;
 5. Be creative :)

 ## Authors